helenbatson/chronic_kidney_disease/README.md

     'clf__random_state': [34]
 }
 ```
+Hence the runtime was improved.

-The Linear SVM model was also refined from max_iter=1000, though convergence was not achieved even at max_iter=400000.
-The score reached 85.62 but this was the most time intensive of all models at 4.0s.
+The Linear SVM model was also improved significantly from  51.63 to 100 percent when the standard scaler was added to the pipeline.
+The StandardScaler was used to normalize the training data so that no feature would dominate other features in the dataset.
+The model would not handle this imbalance as we would require.

 ```
 clf = LinearSVC(max_iter=400000)